jjn7702/SECJ2154-OOP/Submission/sec04_23242/Group 3/readme.md

 ## 🥗 𝐅𝐞𝐚𝐭𝐮𝐫𝐞𝐬 🥗
 <img align="right" width=30% src="https://img.freepik.com/premium-vector/eat-healthy-food-cartoon-hand-drawn-doodle-self-care-awareness-drawing-clip-art-icon-illustration_66976-559.jpg">

-📊 Daily Tracking: Log your daily meals and snacks.
+📊 **Daily Tracking**: Log your daily meals and snacks.

-⚖️ BMI Calculation: Calculate your Body Mass Index (BMI) to monitor your health and fitness progress.
+⚖️ **BMI Calculation**: Calculate your Body Mass Index (BMI) to monitor your health and fitness progress.

-📝 Meal Recording: Users can log their meals, including meal type, date, and food items.
+📝 **Meal Recording**: Users can log their meals, including meal type, date, and food items.

-✏️ Meal Editing: Easily edit your logged meals to ensure accurate tracking.
+✏️ **Meal Editing**: Easily edit your logged meals to ensure accurate tracking.

-📈 Meal Reports: View your meals over date with visual reports.
+📈 **Meal Reports**: View your meals over date with visual reports.

-👥 User Management: Admins can view food items, manage users, and delete user accounts.
+👥 **User Management**: Admins can view food items, manage users, and delete user accounts.

-🔒 Secure Login: Both admin and regular users can securely log in to access their personalized features.
+🔒 **Secure Login**: Both admin and regular users can securely log in to access their personalized features.

 --